rexresearch.com

 "This is extremely exciting," said Pasche.
 "We think the technique

-Eleanor Barrie of Cancer Research UK: "This research shows how specific
+by Eleanor Barrie of Cancer Research UK: "This research shows how

-low frequencies of electromagnetic radiation can slow the growth of
+specific low frequencies of electromagnetic radiation can slow the

-cancer cells in the lab.
-It's still unclear why the cancer cells
+growth of cancer cells in the lab.
+It's still unclear why the

-respond in this way, and it's not yet clear if this approach could help
+cancer cells respond in this way, and it's not yet clear if this

-patients, but it's an interesting example of how researchers are
+approach could help patients, but it's an interesting example of

-working to find new ways to home in on cancer cells while leaving
+how researchers are working to find new ways to home in on cancer

-given recent controversy over claims that fields generated by mobile
+surprising given recent controversy over claims that fields

-phones and electricity pylons can trigger cancers and leukaemia.
+generated by mobile phones and electricity pylons can trigger

 EP1974769